Jose Cuervo: Background

 Jose Cuervo is produced at the La Rojeña distillery in the state of Jalisco in Mexico.
 The distillery was officially founded in 1812.
 It is the oldest active distillery in Latin America.
 After Ana González Rubio married José Cuervo Labastida in 1900, he renamed the distillery La Rojeña, and was the first to call the tequila produced there Jose Cuervo.
 After the death of Don Vincente, Jesús Flores (owner of the distillery now known as La Constancia) took over management of La Rojeña.
 He was the first to package the tequila into damajuanas (rope-encased jugs), where previously they had been stored only in wooden barrels.
 The damajuanas were later replaced with individual bottles, making it easier to transport the tequila across the border to America.
-The company shipped its first export of three bottles across the border in 1873.
+The company shipped its first export of three bottles across the border in 1852.

 In order for a spirit to be called tequila, it must come from the blue agave plant, a species found only in Jalisco and four nearby regions in central Mexico.
 All Jose Cuervo tequila continues to be made in the town of Tequila in the state of Jalisco in Mexico.
+Jose Cuervo owns the largest holdings of agave in the world, located within the volcanic soil that is famously rich and fertile.